AyxanMammadlidev/MedTexClinic/README.md

 - **Patient Management:** Securely store, update, and retrieve patient information.
 - **Appointment Scheduling:** Allow patients to book, reschedule, and cancel appointments with doctors.
-- **Billing System:** Automatically generate and manage invoices for services rendered.
 - **Doctor's Dashboard:** Provides doctors with the ability to manage their appointments and patient records.
 - **Admin Panel Access:** Administrative users can oversee all operations, including staff management and billing records.
 - **Notification System:** Automatically notify patients and doctors about upcoming appointments and changes.